joshnuss/1000experiments.dev/posts/185-supabase-cms-scheduling.md

 ---

 Sometimes you want to publish content at a later time.
-So I built the concept into the [CMS data model generator](/posts/supabase-cms). j
+So I built the concept into the [CMS data model generator](/posts/supabase-cms).

 Each table has a `status` field, that can be one of:

 - `draft`: this is the default state, it means the content is not publicly accessible.
 - `published`: the content is available to the public.
 - `scheduled`: the content will be available later.
 It is not available to the public until the date/time specified in the `scheduled_at` column has passed.
 Then it will be marked published.
-- `archived`: no longer available to the public
+- `archived`: the record no longer available to the public.

+# Transitioning to published

 The way we transition a record from `status = 'scheduled'` to `status = 'published'` is via a cron job that runs every 5 minutes.